icinganalysis/icinganalysis.github.io/content/ideas.md

 - [Project Cirrus, Final Report, 1948](https://documents.theblackvault.com/documents/weather/CirrusFinal.pdf).
 Weather control, anyone?
 - Mazin, I. P., 1957: The Physical Principles of Aircraft Icing (in Russian).
 Gidrometeoizdat, 120 pp.
 A translation to English is available at [DTIC](https://apps.dtic.mil/sti/pdfs/ADA083374.pdf)
-- Let's build YAISCuP (Yet Another Ice Shape Calculation Program)
+- Let's build YA2DISCuP (Yet Another 2D Ice Shape Calculation Program)

 If you particularly like one of those, or have a suggestion of your own, please contact me (contact options shown below under "social").